Does A Bike Trainer Damage Your Bike?

 Skewer

 The rear skewer on your bike will undergo more pressure when it’s not moving.
 This is why there’s a huge chance of breaking them while using trainers.
-Even if they don’t break, the skewer may get bent under immense pressure, which will affect the performance of the bike.
+Even if they don’t break, the skewer may get bent under immense pressure, affecting the bike’s performance.

-Sometimes, the skewer can flex the quick-release axle, which can disconnect the frame from the trainer.
+Sometimes, the skewer can flex the quick-release axle, disconnecting the frame from the trainer.
 If this comes to be, not only the frame but the rider will be damaged as well.

 Top Tube